shaliulab/idtrackerai/docs/source/advanced_parameters.rst

    :align: center
    :alt: running from home

-The file will need to be stored in the directory "/home/polaviejalab" where you will need to change "polaviejalab" by your username.
+the file will need to be stored in the directory "/home/polaviejalab" where you will need to change "polaviejalab" by your username.

 If you save the file "local_settings.py" in some folder in your desktop.
 You will need to use the command "cd" the move to that directory.